nz-trust-framework/DISTF-reference-architecture/ARF.md

 | **Implementation complexity**           | Moderate – requires support for both passkeys and credential verification    | Lower – only credential verification is needed                                                                                                                    |
 | **Authenticator Control**               | Passkeys **are not** device bound and can be shared across multiple devices. | Typically, credentials **are** device bound and therefore the device will need to be accessible to the user to authenticate (even with cross-device presentation) |

-> 💡 **Summary:**
-> - Consider **credential + passkey** when users return frequently and the relying party doesn’t need to re-verify the attributes or credential status each time.
-> - Consider **credential-only** when users interact infrequently and/or attribute verification or credential status is required at each session.
+In summary, consider **digital credentials + passkeys** when users return frequently and the relying party doesn’t need to re-verify the attributes or credential status each time.
+Consider using **digital credentials only** as an authenticator when users interact infrequently and/or attribute verification or credential status is required at each session.

 #### 3.5.3 RealMe Login Service